 Choosing when to get married matters

-Choose between sunset or sunrise beach wedding
+Choose a sunset beach wedding

 Always have a Plan B